Who we are

 Volunteers make a huge contribution to the wellbeing of our patients and provide the perfect enhancement to our staff, in helping transform lives of people affected by mental health issues.

-When volunteering, you will have the opportunity to learn new skills, make new friends and to meet and volunteer with patients who have a variety of backgrounds, cultures, interests and skills.
+When volunteering, you will have the chance to learn new skills, make new friends and to meet and volunteer with people who have a variety of backgrounds, cultures, interests and skills.
 Volunteering can also increase confidence and improve your own wellbeing.

 Research suggests that acts of giving and kindness are associated with positive mental wellbeing and giving to others, whilst working in a team can create positive feelings and an increased sense of purpose.